stellar/django-polaris/docs/index.rst

     Ex. ``STELLAR_NETWORK_PASSPHRASE="Public Global Stellar Network ; September 2015"``

 CALLBACK_REQUEST_TIMEOUT
     An integer for the number of seconds to wait before canceling a server-side callback request to ``Transaction.on_change_callback`` if present.
 Only used for SEP-6 and SEP-24.
-Polaris makes server-side requests to ``Transaction.on_change_callback`` from CLI commands such as ``poll_pending_deposits`` and ``execute_outgoing_transactions``.
+Polaris makes server-side requests to ``Transaction.on_change_callback`` from CLI commands such as ``process_pending_deposits`` and ``execute_outgoing_transactions``.
 Server-side callbacks requests are not made from the API server.

     Defaults to 3 seconds.